seirana/GEscDRS-TheraNet/README.md

 #...................................................................................................................................................
 # Quick start
 ## Prerequisites and Configuration
-GEscDRS-TheraNetO requires significant computational resources.
+GEscDRS-TheraNet requires significant computational resources.
 Ensure your system meets the following minimum requirements:

 CPU: At least 16 cores.
 RAM: At least 32 GB (e.g., GEscDRS may require up to 360 GB).

+### Pre-configuration
-GEscDRS-TheraNetO includes a pre-configured quickstart profile for local testing with the least requirements.
+GEscDRS-TheraNet includes a pre-configured quickstart profile for local testing with the least requirements.

 Note: The quickstart profile is not recommended for real metagenome data analysis usage.
 For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.

-## Custom configuration
+### Custom configuration
-To fully utilize GEscDRS-TheraNetO on an HPC or other systems, you must create a custom configuration file specifying:
+To fully utilize GEscDRS-TheraNet on an HPC or other systems, you must create a custom configuration file specifying:

 Available CPU cores and memory.
 Scheduler settings (e.g., local or SLURM).